jmzeng/jmzeng.github.io/content/publication/zeng-natural-2021/index.md

   improves upon the performance using billing codes and simple structured data.
 The approach can be used for treatment cohort identification and adapted for longitudinal cancer treatment identification.
+summary: We develop a natural language processing approach with structured electronic medical records and unstructured clinical notes to identify the initial treatment administered to patients with cancer.

 featured: true
 links:
 - name: URL